emkcloud/livewire-tweak/docs/contents/prefix-core.md

 POST     admin/livewire/upload-file ... livewire.upload-file ....................
 ```

-If you want to change not only the prefix but also the default path for vendor/livewire, set the following options.
+If you want to change not only the prefix but also the default path `livewire`, set the following options.

 ```ini
 LIVEWIRE_TWEAK_CORE_PREFIX_ENABLE=true